-randomly generated from zero mean Gaussian distributions (except for the scaling component distribution, whose mean is set to one).
-In order for all types of motion component to contribute almost equally to the combined motion, the rotation, scaling and shear components are scaled such that their motion at a radius of $\frac{n}{4}$ (where n is the linear size of the $n^3$ dataset) from the center is approximately equal to the translation motion.
+The synthetic 3-D shell pattern is warped by a single random affine motion.
+The motion between the original and the warped data sets is estimated and compared with the true motion.
+We have used translation, rotation, scaling, and shear components to produce true affine motion.
+The affine parameters are randomly generated from zero-mean Gaussian distributions (except for the scaling component distribution, whose mean is set to one).
+In order for all types of motion components to contribute almost equally to the combined motion, the rotation, scaling, and shear components are scaled such that their motion at a radius of n/4 (where n is the linear size of the n^3 data set) from the center is approximately equal to the translation motion.

-To evaluate the accuracy of our registration algorithm, we follow the evaluation method as described in [21], where the estimated motion RMS error is plotted against the ground truth motion RMS value.
+To evaluate the accuracy of our registration algorithm, we follow the evaluation method, as described in [21], where the estimated motion RMS error is plotted against the ground-truth motion RMS value.
 To get a statistical measure of the registration accuracy, the registration results are averaged over a large number of experiments.
-The error curve plotted in Fig.7b shows that our algorithm achieves very high accuracy.
+The error curve plotted in Fig. 7(b) shows that our algorithm achieves very high accuracy.

-We have also performed experiments to evaluate the algorithm performance on a real MRI dataset of the human brain, as shown in Fig.8a.
-The testing conditions are the same as those of the synthetic 3-D shell pattern and the results are shown in Fig.8b.
-Comparing with Hemmendorff's method [21] on the same dataset, our method achieves better accuracy and lower filter computational complexity.
-As shown in Appendix B, the DT-CWT requires 75 operations per voxel compared to Hemmendorff's method which requires 310 operations per voxel.
+We have also performed experiments to evaluate the algorithm performance on a real MRI data set of the human brain, as shown in Fig. 8(a).
+The testing conditions are the same as those of the synthetic 3-D shell pattern, and the results are shown in Fig. 8(b).
+Compared with Hemmendorff's method [21] on the same data set, our method achieves better accuracy and lower filter computational complexity.
+As shown in Appendix B, the DT-CWT requires 75 operations per voxel compared with Hemmendorff's method, which requires 310 operations per voxel.